Anand-roy21/-Factory-Project-Power-BI-Dashboard/README.md

 Avg Order Profit	Average profit per order
 Is Complete Month	Helper measure used to exclude the current incomplete month from trend charts

-📁 File Structure
-Factory_Project.pbix          ← Main Power BI report file

-	Power BI .pbix files are self-contained.
-No external data source setup is required if the data is already embedded.
-If the report pulls from an external source, update the data source connection under File → Settings → Data source settings in Power BI Desktop.

 🛠️ Requirements
 	• Power BI Desktop — Download here (free)